Ram-ui31/AI_based_Cargo_Packing/README.md

-# Cargoism — Optimal Cargo Management for Flights
+# Argo — Optimal Cargo Management for Flights

 An end-to-end system for the air cargo ULD (Unit Load Device) loading
 problem: assign Priority and Economy packages to a fixed set of ULDs and